valory-xyz/market-creator/README.md

 1. Gather headlines and summaries of recent news through a third-party provider.
 2. Interact with an LLM (using the gathered information in the previous step) to obtain a collection of suitable questions to open prediction markets associated to future events.
-3. Propose the generated markets to a market approval server (a maximum of `NUM_MARKETS` are proposed).
+3. Propose the generated markets to a market approval server.
 Users interact with this server, review and approve/reject the proposed markets.
 4. Collect an user-approved market from the server.
 5. Send the necessary transactions to the Gnosis chain to open and fund the market on [Omen](https://aiomen.eth.limo/).
 6. Remove liquidity of markets whose closing date is <= 1 day.